weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 CAUCHY SEQUENCES

-3.8 Definition A sequence {p,) in a metric space X is said to be a Cauchy sequence if for every &¢ > O there is an integer N such that d(p,, p,,) <eifn = N and m > N.
+3.8 Definition A sequence {p,) in a metric space X is said to be a Cauchy sequence if for every &c > O there is an integer N such that d(p,, p,,) <eifn = N and m > N.

 In our discussion of Cauchy sequences, as well as in other situations which will arise later, the following geometric concept will be useful.

-3.9 Definition Let E be a nonempty subset of a metric space X, and let S be the set of all real numbers of the form d(p, ¢), with p € E and q € E. The sup of Sis called the diameter of E.
+3.9 Definition Let E be a nonempty subset of a metric space X, and let S be the set of all real numbers of the form d(p, c), with p € E and q € E. The sup of Sis called the diameter of E.
 NUMERICAL SEQUENCES AND SERIES 53